Women in piracy

 Seafaring in general has historically been a highly masculine-gendered activity.
-Women who became pirates at times disguised themselves as men in order to do so since they were otherwise rarely allowed on pirate ships.
 On many ships in the Golden Age of Piracy, women were prohibited by the ship's contract (required to be signed by all crew members) due to being seen as bad luck and due to fears that the male crew members would fight over the women.
-Many famous female pirates, such as Anne Bonny (disappeared after 28 November 1720) and Mary Read (died April 1721), accordingly dressed and acted as men.
+Many famous female pirates, such as Anne Bonny (possibly died December 1733) and Mary Read (died April 1721), accordingly dressed and acted as men.
 Since the gender of many pirate women was only exposed after they were caught, it is possible that there were more women in piracy than is otherwise indicated by surviving sources.

 In addition to historical female pirates, women in piracy have also frequently appeared in legends and folklore.
 The earliest legendary female pirate is perhaps Atalanta of Greek mythology, who according to legend joined the Argonauts in the years before the Trojan War.
 Scandinavian folklore and mythology, though the tales themselves are unverified, includes numerous female warriors (shield-maidens) who command ships and fleets.
 Female pirates have had varying roles in modern fiction, often reflecting cultural norms and traditions.
 Beginning in the 20th century, fictional pirate women have sometimes been romanticized as symbols of female liberty.